 In the summer of 2021, Jakobs helped Germany's Under-21s to the continental title in Hungary and Slovenia, featuring in five of their six games en route to beating Portugal in the final in Ljubljana.

 Play a bit like: Achraf Hakimi

 A full-back just as happy playing wide of a front three, who combines pace and power with a goal-threat?
-Jakobs bears more than just a passing resemblance to Borussia Dortmund and Morocco star Achraf Hakimi.
+Jakobs bears more than just a passing resemblance to former Borussia Dortmund and Inter Milan, and current Morocco star Achraf Hakimi.

-The Real Madrid-owned player - who recently retained his African Youth Player of the Year award - may be right-footed, while Jakobs favours his left, but both are adept on their weaker side, making it very difficult for a defender to know whether they are going to race past on the outside and cross for a teammate, or cut inside to shoot themselves.
+The Paris Saint-Germain star, who retained his African Youth Player of the Year award in 2019 - may be right-footed, while Jakobs favours his left, but both are adept on their weaker side, making it very difficult for a defender to know whether they are going to race past on the outside and cross for a teammate, or cut inside to shoot themselves.